workstaffhq/helpcenter/blog/2022-11-22-event-venues/index.md

 ![Crew Collective Café.png](images/Crew%20Collective%20Café.jpg)

-## 2. Le Livrart
+## 2. Le Livart
-The Livrart is a non-profit organization located in a former presbytery in the Plateau-Mont-Royal.
+The Livart is a non-profit organization located in a former presbytery in the Plateau-Mont-Royal.
 This multidisciplinary art center has several rooms that can accommodate your events of all types to allow your guests to have the time of their lives!

 **Address**: 3980 rue Saint-Denis, Montréal
 [**Learn More**](https://lelivart.com/en/room/)